top of page

 Scope

-The formal definition of "complex system" as "a system or system of systems" is self-referential and unhelpful.
-The introduction refers somewhat obtusely to complex system as:
+The Working Draft's formal definition of "complex system" as "a system or system of systems" is self-referential and unhelpful.

-• The complexity of security and legislation for privacy, cybersecurity or AI (hinting, perhaps, at 'the complex system' being a computer system of some sort plus its associated security arrangements and compliance framework);
+• The complexity of security and legislation for privacy, cybersecurity or AI (hinting, perhaps, at 'the complex system' being a computer system of some sort plus its associated security arrangements ... and perhaps the associated compliance framework/s?);

 • 'Scaling up towards' ecosystems, or socio-technical systems (your guess is as good as mine on that one!);